LLNL/ATS/docs/source/ats.rst

    Run every test in interactive mode.

 --cutoff cutofftime
-   This invokes a special mode in which no test is allowed to run longer than *cutofftime*, regardless of its actual *timelimit* option.
-   Jobs that reach this threshold are treated as failures in the sense that any jobs depending upon them are not run; but they are given status HALTED rather than TIMEDOUT.
+   Over-rides the timelimit for all jobs no matter where the timelimit is set.
+Jobs that fail once reaching the cutoff will TIMEOUT.
 The forms for giving the time are the same as for ``--timelimit``.
+Note: Jobs that TIMEOUT are marked as FAIL when using Flux.

 --debug
    Debug mode; prints more information in the log and on the shell window.